EdwinWenink/archive_fever/content/etc/contribution_guidelines.md

 By default a maximum of 1000 words is appropriate for a blog post.
 This guideline helps you focus on your main point and is particularly appropriate for posts that explain a single idea, be it technical or philosophical.
-Many people read blogs from their phone and they will likely be distracted when reading longer posts, or reading is simply not comfortable enough for long reads.
+Many people read blogs from their phone and they will likely be distracted when reading longer posts.

 Examples: